-- Emergency – our accident and emergency services are currently located at Tupapa clinic for 24/7 care including paramedics.
+- Emergency – our accident and emergency services are currently located at the Rarotonga Hospital for 24/7 care including paramedics.
 Only those who require serious care will be admitted to the hospital for definitive treatment.

 - Surgical and theatre – we have two operating theatres at Rarotonga hospital.
 Surgical sub-specialties include general surgery, eyes and ENT, orthopaedics, endoscopy, obstetrics and gynaecology

 - General medical – medical sub-specialties include cardiology, respiratory, endocrinology (diabetes), renal